 The visual conversation of Organation, between Flynn’s post-modern appraisal and the colour-fields of Barnett Newman being encroached by an intimation of Mondrian’s unencumbered beauty, clearly lends an understanding of the artistic complexity at play, an understanding of the subtle depth of artistic conversation we are engaging with.

 When looking at the ten-year professional artistic output of Flynn, we get a distinct impression he has systematically been resolving perceived problems that have arisen out of an artistic inquiry into the Modernist epoch.
-Reframing these problems – whilst exploring ‘polarities such as authority, weakness, indeterminacy, certainty, seriousness, humour, rage and joy’- firstly in a spirit of understanding and secondly to satisfy some form of ironic commentary that seemingly drives his inspiration.
-As with most things, the more he understands, the more artistically complex his output becomes.
+Reframing these concerns – whilst exploring ‘polarities such as authority, weakness, indeterminacy, certainty, seriousness, humour, rage and joy’- firstly in a spirit of understanding and secondly to satisfy some form of ironic commentary that seemingly drives his inspired output, as with most things, the more he understands, the more artistically complex his woks become.

 The sheer potency of size of the majority of these canvas’ speaks to just how adept Flynn has become with his compositional prowess.
-An expressionistic, post-modern tour de force, the artwork of Christian Flynn leaks a contemporary, supersensual abstraction that simply demands an aesthetically charged visual response from the viewer.
+An expressionistic, post-modern tour de force, the artwork of Christian Flynn leaks a contemporary abstraction that simply demands an aesthetically charged visual response from the viewer.